 A partial thromboplastin time (PTT) test is a blood test that helps doctors assess your body’s ability to form blood clots.

-To test your body’s blood clotting abilities, your doctor collects a sample of your blood in a vial and adds chemicals that will make your blood clot.
+To test your body’s blood clotting abilities, the laboratory collects a sample of your blood in a vial and adds chemicals that will make your blood clot.
 The test measures how many seconds it takes for a clot to form.

 Your doctor may order a PTT test to investigate the cause of prolonged or excessive bleeding.
 Symptoms that may prompt your doctor to order this test include: